Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 - trading in goods – the turnover is multiplied by 0.75;

-- radio and television broadcasting – the turnover is multiplied by 20;
+- print media, radio and television broadcasting – the turnover is multiplied by eight;

 - financial institutions – the financial income is relevant; and

-- insurance companies – the premium income is relevant.
+- insurers – the premium income is relevant.

 Click here to read the full article.